+44 (0) 121 582 0192 [email protected]

 Data Sourcing:

-The first step in the AI lifecycle is data sourcing.
+The first step in the Artificial Intelligence (AI) lifecycle is data sourcing.
 Organisations must be mindful of collecting data in compliance with data privacy regulations.
 This involves obtaining informed consent, anonymising sensitive information, and ensuring lawful data acquisition.
 An importannt step is carrying out due diligence if using third party data brokers.

 Data Preparation: